rpng/apriltags-cpp/README.md

-Ros wrapper for apriltags-cpp
+ROS wrapper for apriltags-cpp
 ============

-Ros wrapper  of the APRIL tags library, using OpenCV (and optionally, CGAL).
+ROS wrapper  of the APRIL tags library, using OpenCV (and optionally, CGAL).